treyhunner/treyhunner.github.com/source/_posts/2018-02-19-loop-better-a-deeper-look-at-the-iterator-protocol.markdown

 This works for lists, but it won't work everything.
 This way of looping **only works for sequences**.

-If we try to manually loop a set using indexes, we'll get an error:
+If we try to manually loop over a set using indexes, we'll get an error:

 ```pycon
 >>> fruits = {'lemon', 'apple', 'orange', 'watermelon'}